Vittorio Emanuele II Monument

 - Museo del Risorgimento: this museum can be reached with the lift at the rear and tells the story of the unification of Italy.
 The museum is mostly aimed at Italian visitors.

 - The picturesque church Santa Maria in Ara Coeli lies behind the monument.
 The monument was built almost right up against this old church.

-- Visit the roof of the monument by lift (7 €) for a beautiful view of Rome.
-The lift can be reached via the café at the rear of the monument.
+- Visit the rooftop of the monument by lift (12 €) for a beautiful view of Rome.
+The lift can be reached via the café at the rear of the monument (more info and tickets).

 Where is the Victor Emmanuel Monument in Rome?

 The monument is located between Piazza Venezia square and Capitoline Hill.
 Other places of interest that you will find near this monument are the Forum of Trajan with the large and very detailed column of Trajan.
 Next to this forum are Trajan's market and you can visit Domus Romane, the excavations of ancient Roman houses.